bkmgit/slaw/README.md

 ## Overview

-Slaw generates Acts in the [Akoma Ntoso](http://www.akomantoso.org) 2.0 XML standard for legislative documents.
+Slaw generates Acts in the [Akoma Ntoso](https://www.oasis-open.org/standard/akn-v1-0/) XML standard for legislative documents.
 It first parses plain text using a grammar and then generates XML from the resulting syntax tree.

 Most by-laws in South Africa are available as PDF documents.
 You will therefore need to extract the text from the PDF first, using a tool like pdftotext.
-PDFs can product oddities (such as oddly wrapped lines) and Slaw has a number of rules-of-thumb for correcting these.
+PDFs can produce oddities (such as oddly wrapped lines) and Slaw has a number of rules-of-thumb for correcting these.
 These rules are based on South African by-laws and may not be suitable for all regions.